AbhishekJ24/End-to-End-Cricket-Data-Analytics/README.md

 ### Project Structure

-- Scraping Scripts: Contains Bright Data scraping scripts for each stage.
+- Bright Data Scraping Scripts: Contains Bright Data scraping scripts for each stage.
-- Python Scripts: Contains Python scripts for data preprocessing and analysis.
-- Data Files: Stores scraped JSON files and processed CSV files.
+- Scraped Data: Stores scraped JSON files and processed CSV files.
-- Visualizations: Includes visualizations generated from the data analysis.
+- Visualization and Interpretations: Includes visualizations generated from the data analysis and the respective interpretations.

 ### Usage